exyi/diplomka/diplomka/text/4-implementation-1-collection.md

 Instead of an array of structures `{ length: Float64, donor_angle: Float64, ... }`, we have multiple columns `hb_0_length`, `hb_0_donor_angle`, …, `hb_1_length`, `hb_1_donor_angle`, ….
 Since we never have more than four defined bonds, it is not a significant issue.

+We use the [Polars DataFrame library](https://doi.org/10.5281/zenodo.7697217) in Python code and [DuckDB-wasm](https://github.com/duckdb/duckdb-wasm) in the web application as the Parquet reader and writer, and we can recommend both implementations.

 ### Deduplication

 FR3D reports each pair twice, in both orientations -- if a **cWH G-C** pair is reported, a corresponding **cHW C-G** pair is also reported.